angelolab/TNBC_python_scripts/README.md

 |    T2     |  2  |   -0.01   |       -0.6       | cancer_diversity  | cancer_diversity_cancer_border | cancer_border |  Cancer  | region_diversity |
 |    T3     |  5  |   -1.8    |       -0.7       | max_fiber_density |       max_fiber_density        |  stroma_core  |   all    |      fiber       |

-In the example table above, we see there are a multiple columns that contain descriptive information about the statistics contained in each row.
+In the example table above, we see there are multiple columns that contain descriptive information about the statistics contained in each row.
 While `feature_name_unique` obviously gives the most granular description of the value, we can also use the other columns to quickly subset the data for specific analysis.
 For example, to look at all features within one region type across every image, we simply filter the compartment for only "cancer_core".
 Alternatively, we could compare the granular cell type diversity of all immune classified cells across regions by filtering both the feature_type as "cell_diversity" and cell_pop as "immune".

 *timepoint.csv*: While the data table above is aggregated *per_core*, this data is a combination of all feature metrics calculated on a per sample timepoint basis.
-The file *timepoint_features_filtered.csv* is also produced, which is the entire features file with any highly correlated features removed.
+The file *timepoint_features_filtered.csv* is also produced, which is the entire feature file with any highly correlated features removed.

 | Tissue_ID |   feature_name    |      feature_name_unique       |  compartment  | cell_pop | raw_mean | raw_std | normalized_mean | normalized_std |
 |:---------:|:-----------------:|:------------------------------:|:-------------:|:--------:|:-------:|:-------:|:---------------:|:--------------:|